Understanding Liquidating Trustee in the Business Liquidation Process

 Liquidating Trust Agreement

-When liquidating trusts are established, they are usually accompanied by a liquidating trust agreement.
+When liquidation trusts are established, they are usually accompanied by a trust agreement.
 Often one of the first steps in our business liquidation process, this agreement is composed to govern the operations of the trust and is carried out between the previous entity and the trustees before the business is liquidated.
 Such an agreement should outline trustee duties and governance in addition to distributions and other administrative matters.

 The Role of a Trustee in Liquidating a Trust

-Liquidation of Trust Process
+How Does a Liquidation of Trust Process Begin?

-Liquidating Trustee Remnants
+Liquidating Trustees Remnants

 Once the liquidation process is complete, the trustee will then begin to distribute the funds to any creditors.
 If the business’ debt is all paid off after the liquidation, any remaining funds will be distributed back to the company.
 With this money, the business owners can choose to either continue operating or soften the financial blow of closing their business for good.